 Additional information on vaccinations and other health precautions can be found on the Centers for Disease Control and Prevention (CDC) website.
 For information about outbreaks of infectious diseases abroad, including Malaria and Dengue Fever, which are endemic in parts of Paraguay, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Paraguay, you may encounter road conditions that differ significantly from those in the United States.
 The information below is provided for general reference only.
 Road conditions may vary throughout Paraguay.

 U.S. citizens have been injured and killed in traffic accidents.
 Only minimal standards must be met to obtain a Paraguayan driver's license, and driver education prior to licensing is not common.
 Drivers throughout Paraguay routinely ignore traffic regulations.
 No vehicle insurance is required, and many Paraguayans drive without any insurance coverage.
 Persons who drive in Paraguay should be prepared to drive defensively and with adequate insurance.
-There are a very high number of motorcycle accidents in Paraguay.
+Motorcycle accidents occur frequently in Paraguay.